mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 ### Connecting to a Computer

-Follow the instructions in the [Sensor Station Manual](https://www.envirodiy.org/mayfly-sensor-station-manual/#connecting-a-computer-to-the-mayfly-data-logger) on the EnviroDIY website to connect the Mayfly to your computer. (`Section 4.2.Connecting a Computer to the Mayfly Data Logger`)
+Follow the instructions in the [EnviroDIY Mayfly Sensor Station Manual](https://www.envirodiy.org/mayfly-sensor-station-manual/#connecting-a-computer-to-the-mayfly-data-logger) to connect the Mayfly to your computer.

 ![](images/arduino_connect-usb.jpg)

-  * Attach the USB cable to the Mayfly and to the computer
+  * Attach the USB cable to the Mayfly and to the computer.
-  * Turn on the Mayfly using the `off/on` switch
+  * Turn on the Mayfly using the `off/on` switch.
-  * Select the `COM Port` in the Arduino software under the menu `Tools > Port`
+  * Select the `COM Port` in the Arduino software under the menu `Tools > Port`.
+You may have to wait a moment while your computer recognizes the new hardware.

 ![](images/arduino_com-port.jpg)